AppliedMechanicsLab/ENGN0310/CourseNotes/Bars/HangingBar1.md

 is the body force acting on the matter in the  slice $[X, X+\Delta X]$.

+Now consider the gravity acting on this slice.
 The volume of the  slice $[X, X+\Delta X]$ is $A \Delta X$, so the mass of slice is $\rho A \Delta X$, and the force due to gravity on this slice  is $\rho A \Delta X g$.

 This force can be written as